-Students are expected to work full-time to complete the Level II fieldwork.
+Level II fieldwork is full time and students are expected to follow the schedule of their FW educator, which may include weekends or holidays.
 In special circumstances, and with the approval of the Department Chair, a student may be able to complete a Level II fieldwork on a part-time basis.
 This arrangement must be consistent with the fieldwork placement's usual and customary personnel policies, and it must be 50% or greater of a full-time equivalency at that site.
 If a site that accepts part time students is not available, then the student will not be allowed the part-time scheduling option and must complete the full-time option or be placed in a different setting if available.